-- Directing the chapter to achieve Quota and campus Total. - Planning and directing preparation recruitment preparation workshops and prep week. - Reviewing requests for excuses from recruitment workdays and events and forwarding any conflicts regarding recruitment fines to Honor Board. - Directing the chapter to set appropriate goals for membership. - Supervising the preparation of recruitment and membership standing rules, including the section granting authority to the Evaluating Committee. - Evaluating candidates on the basis of the objects of Article II and the chapter's membership goals. - Presenting the names of well-recommended and outstanding women to the chapter. - Supervising the preparation of the invitation lists and bid lists. - Reviewing and complying with the daily Release Figure Method carry figures and flex list numbers. - Verifying that daily invitation lists submitted by the chapter are accurate and complete. - Keeping an accurate list of statistics regarding recruitment release figures, return rates and bid matching. - Handling substantiated character concerns about a potential new member with confidentiality. - Ensuring that all Delta Gamma and Panhellenic policies are followed. - Utilize recruitment software to maintain a record of recruitment statistics regarding potential members who were released or who released the chapter, numbers invited to each party, number bid, number pledged, etc., for reports and future chapter reference.
+- Directing the chapter to achieve Quota and campus Total. - Planning and directing preparation recruitment preparation workshops and prep week. - Reviewing requests for excuses from recruitment workdays and events and forwarding any conflicts regarding recruitment fines to Honor Board. - Directing the chapter to set appropriate goals for membership. - Supervising the preparation of recruitment and membership standing rules, including the section granting authority to the Evaluating Committee. - Evaluating candidates on the basis of the objects of Article II and the chapter's membership goals. - Presenting the names of well-recommended and outstanding women to the chapter.

-- Conducting a post-recruitment evaluation with the chapter and new members if needed. - Identifying potential new members who will be eligible for Continuous Open Bidding. - Supervising chapter continuous recruitment efforts (led by director of continuous recruitment). - Destroying all other Recommendation Forms unless openings for COB remain and the chapter intends to participate in COB. - Identify Recommendation Forms that will be used to determine qualified potential new members to be considered for COB. - Destroying any remaining Recommendation Forms at the end of the academic year. - Collaborate with vp: communications and director of social media to prepare the chapter's PR plan. - Facilitating relationship building among members to support rotation group creation, increase engagement and build a sense of belonging within the chapter.
+- Recommending the potential new member for membership, when necessary. - Supervising the preparation of the party invitation lists and preferential list. - Reviewing and complying with the daily Release Figure Method carry figures and flex list numbers. - Verifying that daily invitation lists submitted by the chapter are accurate and complete. - Keeping an accurate list of statistics regarding recruitment release figures, return rates and bid matching. - Dealing with confidentiality with substantiated character concerns about a potential new member. - Ensuring that all Delta Gamma and Panhellenic policies are followed. - Utilize recruitment software to maintain a record of recruitment statistics regarding potential members who were released or who released the chapter, numbers invited to each party, number bid, number pledged, etc., for reports and future chapter reference. - Conducting a post-recruitment evaluation with the chapter and new members if needed. - Identifying potential new members who will be eligible for Continuous Open Bidding. - Supervising chapter continuous recruitment efforts (led by director of continuous recruitment). - Destroying all other Recommendation Forms unless openings for COB remain and the chapter intends to participate in COB. - Identify Recommendation Forms that will be used to determine qualified potential new members to be considered for COB. - Destroying any remaining Recommendation Forms at the end of the academic year. - Assist in preparing the chapter's PR plan. - Facilitating relationship building among members to support rotation group creation, increase engagement and build a sense of belonging within the chapter.